blurrycontour/zuul-gerrit/doc/source/config/job.rst

          None of the semaphores specified for a playbook may also be specified in the same job.

+      .. attr:: cleanup
+         :default: false

+         A boolean value indicating whether this is a "cleanup" playbook.
+Normally Zuul does not run post-run playbooks when it cancels a job, because the results of the job are discarded.
+If this value is set, then Zuul will make an effort to run the playbook even if the job is canceled.

    .. attr:: cleanup-run

+      .. warning:: This attribute is deprecated.
+Use :attr:`job.post-run.cleanup` instead.

       The name of a playbook or list of playbooks to run after job execution.
 Values are either a string describing the full path